The Angle of BeautyPhotographer

 which is beyond our expectations.
 In the following, Mr. Kidera, who is also a "connoisseur of

 On this occasion, I mainly photographed beautiful civil engineering structures in Kitakyushu.
-To me, Kitakyushu is a city with a cool image, rather than soft.
-It is like Kitakyushu, which once flourished with coal mining and manufacturing, to maintain a somewhat wild, rustic, and manly image.
-Although I am from Saga Prefecture, I lived in Kitakyushu throughout my student days, and I did my training photography and opened my own studio as a full-fledged photographer there.
-So my relationship with Kitakyushu is longer than with my hometown.
+To me, Kitakyushu is a city with a cool image, rather than a soft one.
+It is like Kitakyushu, which once flourished from coal mining and manufacturing, and has maintained a somewhat wild, rustic, and manly image.
+Although I am from Saga Prefecture, I lived in Kitakyushu throughout my student days, and I did my photography training and opened my own studio as a full-fledged photographer there as well.
+So my relationship with Kitakyushu is longer than that of my hometown.

-When it was decided that I should photograph the city, I dared myself to take cool photos this time.
-These photos seem to have a rougher texture, don't they?
+When it was decided that I would photograph the city, I dared myself to take cool photos this time.
+These photos seem to have a rougher texture to them, don't they?
 That is not because of how the images were processed, but because of the analog printing method I used to give them a film-like atmosphere.
-In my mind, I wanted to create photos that seemed to have all the colors removed, rather than just monochrome photos.
+In my mind, I wanted to create photos that seemed to have all the colors removed, rather than just plain monochrome photos.
 When I first started in photography, everyone still used film, so I started my career as a photographer developing photos one by one in a darkroom.
 Thus is probably why I like black-

 and-white photos, and often feel uncomfortable with colors in my photos.
 I made these photos square by intuition, or because I felt like erasing any distinction of length and width.

 There are various viewpoints in photography, including the viewpoint that photos should be taken beautifully.
-I think, though, that the notion of beauty varies person to person.
+I think, though, that the notion of beauty varies from person to person.
 Some may feel the uglier a photo looks, the more beautiful it is.
 You may like a photo that someone says is poor.
-The diversity of opinions makes photos more interesting.
-Although photography has some "correct answers" such as the golden ratio, photos that exactly correspond with it do not look so interesting.
+The diverse range of opinions makes photos more interesting.
+Although photography has some "correct answers", such as the golden ratio, photos that exactly correspond with it do not look so interesting.

-I also will be happy if my photos help attract many tourists to their "originals" in Kitakyushu.
+I also will be happy if my photos help attract many tourists to Kitakyushu.
 I think I would be a very lucky cameraman if one of my photo changes a place that does not appear in tourist guidebooks into a popular tourist destination someday.

 Mr. Kidera's talk sounded as warm as analog photos look.
 He told us about his passionate